 Blended Family Adjustment

-It can be tricky for two families to combine into one successful one, particularly if there are children on both sides.
-Often, the children involved might have issues adjusting to their new surroundings, new school, new stepparent and new siblings.
+It can be tricky for two families to combine into one successful family, particularly if there are children on both sides.
+The children involved might have issues adjusting to their new surroundings, new school, new stepparent and new siblings.
 The new stepparent is also faced with a lot of changes.
-This can lead to a number of hurdles for everyone who is a part of the newly blended family.
+This can lead to a number of issues for everyone who is a part of the newly blended family.

 Some issues brought about by combining families can include:

 - Feelings of unfairness or inadequacy

 - Issues brought about by moving into a new house or new neighbourhood

 - Problems after changing schools